 - Astrometric observations including determination of the dynamic equinox, obliquity of the ecliptic, and the precession constant

-- Gravitational and general relativistic studies including Einstein's Equivalence Principle, the Robertson-Walker b parameter, and time rate of change of the gravitational constant, G
+- Gravitational and general relativistic studies including Einstein’s Equivalence Principle, gravitomagnetic frame-dragging, the Robertson-Walker beta (β) parameter, and temporal variations of the gravitational constant, G

 - Solar System ties to the International Celestial Reference Frame (ICRF)